CrazyFedde/docs/commands.md

 If you need for any further info, you can use the [help command](#help) for the bot to get info about command throttling limits, permission requirements and so forth.
 Got any questions?
 Check out #support in [AvaIre Central](#).

+All commands uses the exclamation mark(!) as their prefix by default, you can change the prefix for all commands categories, or each category individually using the [!prefix](#ChangePrefixCommand) command.

 <a name="HelpCommand"></a>
 ## Help Command

-Displays a list of available modules, commands in a given module, or information about a specific command.
+Displays a list of available command categories, commands in a given category, or information about a specific command.

-#### Listing all modules
+#### Listing all categories

-Using the help command with no additional arguments will display a list of all the modules.
+Using the help command with no additional arguments will display a list of all the categories.

-    .help
+    !help

-#### Listing commands in module
+#### Listing commands in category

-Listing all commands in a module can be done by using the help command followed by the name of the module.
+Listing all commands in a category can be done by using the help command followed by the name of the category.

-    .help <module>
+    !help <category>

-> {tip} It is not required to type out the full name of the module, just typing a few characters will still list the commands in the module that starts with the given characters.<br>For example listing all the commands in the `Administration` module can be done by doing `.help a` for short.
+> {tip} It is not required to type out the full name of the category, just typing a few characters will still list the commands in the category that starts with the given characters.<br>For example listing all the commands in the `Administration` category can be done by doing `!help a` for short.

 #### Listing command information